 Often we overlook basic things and go gunning for more complex solutions.
 To not let this happen, check if you have not enabled the Defer upgrades or set your internet connection as metered.

-We have shown you earlier how to not get Windows updates.
+how to not get Windows updates.
 So naturally, if you have done any of those changes, following our (or any other) guide to not get Windows update, you will need to rollback those changes.

 The 30 day Period